Webbing Clothes Moth Control

 Clothes Moth Control and Prevention

-Consider storing all hanging garments in sealed plastic clothing protectors.
-Take special care to store fabric made of natural fibers in airtight, sealable containers.
-Store any clothing you don’t wear frequently in hard plastic, airtight containers to prevent moths from accessing them.
-Make sure the areas where you store your clothing are dry.
+Consider storing garments in sealed plastic clothing protectors.
+Take special care to store fabric made of natural fibers in airtight, sealable containers to prevent moths from accessing them.
+Make sure storage areas are clean and dry.

-If you find an infestation, consider disposing of all obviously infested materials immediately.
-Wash all the fabrics you stored in the same location as the infested material and dry it on the high setting for at least 20 minutes.
+If you find clothing moths, dispose of all obviously infested materials immediately.
+Wash all the fabrics you stored in the same location.
 Transfer the clothing into plastic protectors immediately after washing it.

 Webbing clothes larvae feed on natural fibers such as human hair, rodent hair, wool, fur, and feathers.
-They don’t usually feed on synthetic fabric or cotton, but they may start if that fabric contains human perspiration or body oils.
+They don’t usually feed on synthetic fabric, but they may do so if the fabric contains human perspiration or body oils.

-Adult moths do not feed.
-Instead, they simply mate, deposit eggs on food sources, and die shortly thereafter.
+Adult clothing moths do not feed.
+In fact, they don’t even have mouths!
+Instead, the adults mate, deposit eggs on food sources, and die shortly thereafter.
 Both adult and larval webbing clothes moths are nocturnal.
 They feed, mate, and locate food sources at night and hide during the day.

 Female adult fabric moths lay an average of 40 to 50 eggs on promising food sources and die shortly thereafter.
 The time it takes to hatch is based on the temperature of their environment.
 In warm environments, the eggs could hatch 4 to 10 days.